jump-dev/JuMP.jl/docs/src/manual/variables.md

 [...]
 ```

-A common reason for this error is adding variables in a loop.
+A common reason for encountering this error is adding variables in a loop.

 As a work-around, JuMP provides *anonymous* variables.
 Create a scalar valued
 anonymous variable by ommitting the name argument: